mathompl/AquaLed/README.md

 - all settings stored in EEPROM
 - works on Arduino Nano

-Example Nextion code attached.
+Example Nextion project attached.
 I dont have copyright for graphics used, use only as an example.

 REQUIREMENTS: